How to identify and treat parasitic diseases in children. Features of therapy for parasitic infestations in children Helminth infections in children

 8. Fascioliasis

 Etiology, pathogenesis.
-The causative agents are hepatic and giant flukes.
-The main source of human infestation is various farm animals.
-Human infection usually occurs in the warm season when the fasciola larvae are swallowed with water, sorrel, lettuce and other herbs.
+Pathogens: liver fluke and giant fluke.
+The main source of human invasion is various farm animals.
+Human infection usually occurs in the warm season when fasciola larvae are ingested in water, sorrel, lettuce and other greens.
 The lifespan of helminths in the body is about 10 years.
-Traumatization and toxic-allergic damage to the hepatobiliary system are important.
-It is possible that fasciolus can enter other tissues and organs.
+Trauma and toxic-allergic damage to the hepatobiliary system are important.
+Fasciolae can be carried into other tissues and organs.

 Clinic.
-The disease is characterized by eosinophilia, allergic phenomena, disorders of the liver and gallbladder function, reminiscent of the symptoms of opisthorchiasis (jaundice and attacks of biliary colic are more common).
+The disease is characterized by eosinophilia, allergic phenomena, disorders of the liver and gall bladder, reminiscent of the symptoms of opisthorchiasis (jaundice and attacks of gall bladder colic are more common).

 Diagnosis.
-The diagnosis of the early stage of fascioliasis is difficult, since helminth eggs are released only 3 to 4 months after infection.
+Diagnosis of the early stage of fascioliasis is difficult, since helminth eggs are released only 3 to 4 months after infection.
 Immunological methods are used.
-In a later stage, the diagnosis is based on the detection of eggs of fascioli in the duodenal contents and feces.
+In the late stage, the diagnosis is based on the detection of fasciola eggs in the duodenal contents and feces.

 Treatment.
 Anthelmintic drugs are prescribed, and after deworming, choleretic drugs are prescribed for 1 to 2 months.
-A long-term (at least a year) clinical examination of patients is required.
+Long-term (at least a year) medical examination of patients is necessary.

 Prevention.
-Prohibition of the use of water from stagnant reservoirs, thorough washing and scalding of greens with boiling water.
+Prohibition of drinking water from stagnant reservoirs, thorough washing and scalding of greens with boiling water.

 9. Echinococcosis

 Etiology.
-The causative agent of hydatid echinococcosis is the larval stage of a small cestode with a scolex with 4 suckers and hooks and 3 - 4 proglotids filled with eggs.
-The larva is a single-chambered bladder, the wall of which consists of two layers (outer and inner), of cells that form small parietal protrusions.
-The bubble cavity is filled with liquid.
-Echinococcus eggs are highly resistant in the external environment, withstand drying and exposure to low temperatures.
+The causative agent of hydatid echinococcosis is the larval stage of a small cestode with a scolex with 4 suckers and hooks and 3–4 proglotids filled with eggs.
+The larva is a single-chamber bubble, the wall of which consists of two layers (outer and inner), of cells that form small parietal protrusions.
+The bladder cavity is filled with liquid.
+Echinococcus eggs are highly resistant to external environment, withstand drying and exposure to low temperatures.

 Epidemiology.
-It is widespread throughout the world, the infection of the population is very wide, shepherds, hunters and persons who have constant contact with the final owners of echinococcus are more often sick.
+It is widespread throughout the world, infection of the population is very widespread, shepherds, hunters and people who have constant contact with the definitive hosts of echinococcus are more often affected.

-The transmission mechanism of the invasion.
-Fecal-oral (as a result of ingestion of invasive eggs of echinococcus upon contact with dogs, sheep, on whose wool there may be helminth eggs), the route of transmission is food, water, household.
+Mechanism of transmission of invasion.
+Fecal-oral (as a result of ingestion of invasive Echinococcus eggs upon contact with dogs, sheep, on whose fur there may be helminth eggs), transmission routes are food, water, household.

 Clinic.
-Pain in the chest of a different nature, dry cough, then with purulent sputum, hemoptysis, shortness of breath.
-If the bladder breaks into the bronchus, a severe cough, cyanosis, suffocation appears, the contents of the bladder can be found in the sputum.
-With suppuration of echinococcal blisters, a lung abscess develops.
+Chest pain of different nature, cough is dry, then with purulent sputum, hemoptysis, shortness of breath.
+If a bubble breaks into the bronchus, a severe cough, cyanosis, suffocation appears, and the contents of the bubble may be detected in the sputum.
+When echinococcal blisters suppurate, a lung abscess develops.

-With echinococcosis of the liver, patients lose appetite, weakness, weight loss, headaches, decreased performance, a feeling of heaviness in the epigastrium appear.
-Pain in the right hypochondrium, enlarged liver, induration, and tenderness on palpation, nausea, vomiting, upset stools.
-In rare cases, skin subectery and jaundice.
+With echinococcosis of the liver, patients lose their appetite, develop weakness, weight loss, headaches, decreased performance, and a feeling of heaviness in the epigastrium.
+Pain in the right hypochondrium, liver enlargement, thickening, and pain on palpation, nausea, vomiting, upset stool.
+In rare cases, subecterism of the skin and the appearance of jaundice.

 Diagnostics.
-Based on clinical and laboratory data using serological tests (RSK, RNGA, latex agglutination reaction with antigen from echinococcal bladder fluid), additional research methods, chest x-ray, computed tomography of the lungs, ultrasound of the lungs.
+Based on clinical and laboratory data using serological reactions (RSC, RNGA, latex agglutination reaction with antigen from the fluid of echinococcal blisters), additional methods research, x-ray examination of organs chest, computed tomography lungs, ultrasound of the lungs.

 Prevention.
-Prevention of infection of animals and humans, adherence to the rules of personal hygiene, periodic helminthological examination of dogs and timely deworming of infected animals and humans.
+Prevention of infection of animals and humans, compliance with personal hygiene rules, periodic helminthological examination of dogs and timely deworming of infected animals and humans.
 Information from medical and veterinary institutions is of particular importance.

 10. Enterobiasis

 Etiology.
-The causative agent is pinworm, female 9-12 cm long, males 3-4 cm.
-Males die after fertilization, females leave the anus and lay eggs on the perianal region and in the perineum.
-Infection occurs as a result of ingestion of invasive eggs.
+The causative agent is a female pinworm, 9–12 cm long, males 3–4 cm.
+Males die after fertilization, females emerge from the anus and lay eggs on the perianal area and in the perineum.
+Infection occurs as a result of ingestion of infective eggs.
 Autoinvasion is possible.
-In the upper part of the small intestine, the invasive larvae leave the egg membranes and reach sexual maturity in the large intestine.
+In the upper part of the small intestine, the infective larvae leave the egg membranes and reach sexual maturity in the large intestine.
 Pinworms stick to the intestinal mucosa and penetrate to the muscle layer, producing toxins.

 Clinic.
-With a minor invasion, complaints may be absent.
-Itching around the anus, scratching, infection, frequent stools with pathological impurities appear.
-Symptoms of intoxication, girls have vulvovaginitis.
+With minor infestation, there may be no complaints.
+Itching around the anus, scratching, infection, and frequent bowel movements with pathological impurities appear.
+Symptoms of intoxication, vulvovaginitis in girls.

 Diagnostics.
-Based on the detection of pinworm eggs in the feces or by scraping pinworm eggs.
+Based on the detection of pinworm eggs in feces or by scraping for pinworm eggs.
 In the blood - eosinophilia.

 Rheumatism in children and adolescents